 My original seat was supposed to be one of these!
 Empty business class cabin, I think there were a few passengers in First class.
 Was it worth paying more for this?
 You decide.

 The divider between Y and J class, it wasn't closed at all during the flight since the seats were empty.
-One couple move to one of those seats during the flight but was told by the crew to move back.
+One couple moves to one of those seats during the flight but was told by the crew to move back.

-Overhead cabin was show some boring program.
+The overhead cabin was showing some boring program.

 Even though the cabin is outdated, the seat is comfortable and legroom space (I tried an empty seat a few rows behind mine) is good enough for me.
 The obvious part is the IFE system which is definitely non-AVOD (Audio Video on Demand) and if you are flying on a longer sector such as Kuwait-Kuala Lumper, you are better off with your own tablet or other electronic devices.